-Wendell Magnet Middle a and Eas st Wake Ma gnet High Area Chief of Schools Description Magnet Schools Assistance Program (MSAP) 2023 Project Elevate was included in the 2023-24 proposed budget as a potential risk.
-The U.S. Department of Education awarded WCPSS the MSAP 2023 grant, however, as part of the grant parameters, WCPSS Magnet Programs agreed to provide locally funded magnet Months of Employment (MOE) for the new magnet schools - Wendell Magnet Middle (20 MOE) and East Wake Magnet High Schools (15 MOE).
-Proposed Funding Those MOE were not budgeted in 2023-24 and therefore are mission critical to be included in the 2024-25 budget.
-Strategic Objectives Student Knowledge and Skills and Student Dispositions and Well-Being Budget Adjustments Description MOE Local Magnet Teachers 35.00 \$ 241,796 Total 35.00 \$ 241,796
+Wendell Magnet Middle and East Wake Magnet High

+Description Magnet Schools Assistance Program (MSAP) 2023 Project Elevate was included in the

+2023-24 proposed budget as a potential risk.
+The U.S. Department of Education awarded WCPSS the MSAP 2023 grant, however, as part of the grant parameters, WCPSS Magnet Programs agreed to provide locally funded magnet Months of Employment (MOE) for the new magnet schools - Wendell Magnet Middle (20 MOE) and East Wake Magnet High in the 2024-25 budget.